microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 Events and their add/remove listener methods must have public visibility.

-An event add listener method has a single parameter of the event delegate type and returns a Windows.Foundation.EventRegistrationToken.
-An event remove listener method has a single parameter of the Windows.Foundation.EventRegistrationToken type and returns void.
+An event add listener method has a single parameter of the event delegate type and returns an xlang.Foundation.EventRegistrationToken.
+An event remove listener method has a single parameter of the Xlang.Foundation.EventRegistrationToken type and returns void.

 Events may not be parameterized.
 Events from parameterized interfaces may use type parameters of the containing type as the event delegate type.